Ten (singer): 2021–2025: Sub-unit debut and solo activities

+2026–present: Independent label

+On April 8, 2026, Ten concluded his exclusive contract with SM, departing the label while confirming that he would continue participating in group activities on a case-by-case basis.
+In July, he co-founded the record label Illimnt to manage his career across South Korea, Thailand, China, the United States, and other markets, and eventually branch out into creative production for other artists.
+To celebrate his 10th debut anniversary, he held the Ten:Core0110 concert at the Bangkok International Trade and Exhibition Centre with three sold-out shows from July 17–19, featuring Thai entertainers Nunew, Sin, UrboyTJ, Jaylerr, Pixxie, The Toys, Nont Tanont, PP Krit, and Jeff Satur as special guests.
+At the show, Ten previewed his first Thai-language single, "If You Don't Mean It", released on July 27, as well as the English-language single "Outwest", released on September 4 along with "IRL" and intended "as a bridge to a full album already in the works".
+"Outwest" is a hip-hop, tech house, and R&B track about wishing to chase unfamiliar places and new experiences.

+Ten will embark on his first US showcase tour from October to November, visiting fourteen cities.

 Fashion and endorsements

 In June 2021, Ten was approached by the direct-to-fan retailer Represent and launched a five-piece apparel collection featuring his original artworks, titled "What is ???
 The Answers".

 On March 7, 2024, French luxury fashion house Yves Saint Laurent appointed Ten as a brand ambassador.
 In May, South Korean cosmetic brand Banobagi has announced Ten as brand model in Asia.
 In June, Ten became brand spokesperson of Maybelline.

 Personal life

-Ten is multilingual and speaks Thai, English, Korean, and Mandarin.
+Ten is multilingual and speaks Thai, English, Korean, Mandarin and Japanese.
 In 2018, Ten received an official exemption from Thailand's mandatory military service after failing to pass the physical exam due to his past injury and knee surgery.